Pine Rest Christian Mental Health Services: History

-It was founded in 1910 as the Christian Psychopathic Hospital.
+Pine Rest was founded in 1910 as the Christian Psychopathic Hospital.

 In 2007 the hospital opened the Gerald & Jane-Ann Postma Center for Worship and Education, a $3.7 million training center targeted at nursing, behavior health and pastoral students and Pine Rest staff members.
 With more than 15000 sqft, the center can accommodate groups of as many as 500 people in five multi-purpose rooms.
 It also houses a chapel for campus residents and for training pastoral education students.
 An art gallery, named for Bruce and Mary Leep is inside the Postma Center.

 In 2008, Pine Rest opened the Interactions Residential Treatment Center at its main campus.
-The secured, 16-bed residential treatment center was designed for helping adults with chronic and/or persistent mental illness, including those with co-occurring mild development disabilities and mental illnesses, or with a mental illness and substance abuse issues.
+The secured, 16-bed residential treatment center was designed for helping adults with chronic or persistent mental illness, including those with co-occurring mild development disabilities and mental illnesses, or with a mental illness and substance abuse issues.

 In December 2012, Pine Rest implemented its Mother and Baby Program designed to provide short-term, intensive treatment to women who are pregnant or up to one year postpartum and struggling with perinatal mood disorders.

 In 2013, the Van Andel-Cook Center for Dementia and Geriatric Behavioral Health opened as part of a 3-phase expansion project on the Pine Rest main campus in Cutlerville.
 349 donors contributed more than $3.2 million toward the total cost of the project.
 Services include an older adult inpatient unit, outpatient services such as neuropsychological evaluation, memory disorder assessment and treatment recommendations, and diagnosis and treatment for senior cognitive and behavioral health issues.
 The center was named for its lead donors, the Foundation of Jay and Betty Van Andel and the Peter C. and Emajean Cook Foundation.

 In February 2014, a 22-bed inpatient hospital unit opened as part of a 3-phase facilities investment construction project.
 Services at the Redwood Unit are dedicated to the treatment and care of patients with co-occurring disorders (mental health diagnosis and substance abuse diagnosis).
 The 20,417 sq ft wing includes four single barrier-free rooms, six single rooms and six semi-private rooms.

 In March 2014, the Pine Rest Professional Practice Group (PPG) opened up a new outpatient clinic in Portage, MI.
 The building consists of five offices, has nine therapists, and provides therapy services for those with mental health disorders and/or substance use disorders.

 In July 2014, the first class of residents started work in Pine Rest's four-year Psychiatric Residency Program led by Director Dr. William Sanders.